kuspia/Card-Validator/README.md

 # Card-Validator- A web tool to validate the cc number to avoid fraudulent activities and unnecessary penetrations.

+### Category: Finance
+This tool try to illustrate the following concepts in general.
+> Using fraud detection systems for finances

+> Build secure systems by using stronger encryption algorithms for online payments / transactions

 Credit card numbers are generated according to certain rules.
 It gives merchants a way to verify the validity of a card number before accepting the customer's payment.

 ## The importance of credit card validation